tylerjarvis/RootFinding/README.md

 # YRoots

 YRoots is a Python package for numerical root finding.
-See  DemoNotebook.ipynb for a JupyterNotebook demonstration of the code's capabilities.
+See both YRootsDemo.ipynb and YRootsTutorial.ipynb in the main branch for JupyterNotebook demonstrations of the code's capabilities.
 This project was supported in part by the National Science Foundation, grant number DMS-1564502.

 <!-- [![Build Status](https://travis-ci.com/tylerjarvis/RootFinding.svg?branch=master)](https://travis-ci.com/tylerjarvis/RootFinding) -->
 <!-- [![codecov](https://codecov.io/gh/mtmoncur/tylerjarvis/branch/master/graphs/badge.svg)](https://codecov.io/gh/tylerjarvis/RootFinding) -->